cjesq24/RoboDark/README.md

 - REACT

 - Pug
+- Vue

- Where it stands out though?
-JavaScript.
-For instance, a method is colored differently than a function, which is colored differenbtly than a DOM method.
-RoboDark was created for JavaScript scoped syntax highlighting.
-It features Multi-colored punctuation, which is great for focusing on the bigger picture without loosing sight of the details.
+ RoboDark has its roots in JavaScript, so that's where it shines.
+It features Multi-colored punctuation as well, which is great for focusing on the bigger picture without loosing sight of the details.
+Consistent, eye popping colors, seperate every piece of your code.

 Its clean and stylish design is easy on the eyes.
 Inspired by Umut Topuzoğlu's Bluloco Dark Theme, RoboDark builds upon the great Bluloco color palette to create a better user experience.The colors are nice, but its scoped syntax highlighting is even nicer!
 Feel free to fork.